ibexa/documentation-developer/docs/guide/cache/fastly.md

 ### Change Fastly configuration

-- You can change the configuration, for example, by uploading a modified a .vcl file.
+- You can change the configuration, for example, by uploading a modified `.vcl` file.

-Make a new version based on the current active one, and upload the new vcl
+Make a new version based on the current active one, and upload the new VCL:
   ```
     $ fastly vcl custom update --name=ez_main.vcl --version=active --autoclone --content=vendor/ezsystems/ezplatform-http-cache-fastly/fastly/ez_main.vcl
   ```
-- Make a description of the change in Fastly's version system
+- Make a description of the change in Fastly's version system:
   ```
     $ fastly service-version update --version=latest --comment="Added feature X"
   ```
-- Activate the new version
+- Activate the new version:
   ```
     fastly service-version activate --version=latest
   ```